Healthcare Compliance with California Meal Break Law

 Start developing a clear policy regarding when and how meal and rest breaks are scheduled, what’s required, and what can be allowed.
 Then spend time educating managers as to both California law and the employer’s specific policies and procedures to ensure compliance.

 Two other critical tools managers need to proactively ensure compliance with the meal and rest break requirements are:

 - Use of automated scheduling tools that can apply business rules that reflect California state law requirements.
 An automated scheduling tool can ensure that the sufficient number of breaks are scheduled based on shift length, and at the appropriate times.
 An employer can’t ensure compliance without a baseline of proper scheduling.

 - Collecting time-in-and-out data for each employee in real time, so managers can address missed breaks or meals within the shift itself.
-Require employees to clock in and out at a time clock terminal for each break and meal, as well as when they arrive on shift.
+Require employees to clock in and clock out at a time keeping system for each break and meal, as well as when they arrive on shift.
 With the proper time clock integration, the terminal can send back employee punch data back to a provider’s back-end system multiple times per hour.
 Sharing employee break information this often during the actual shift lets managers see, during the shift, when to send people on break because they missed a scheduled break.

 California can impose stiff fines, not to mention ordering back pay for missed meal and rest breaks.
 Since healthcare employers can assume that workers will miss rest and meal breaks in their hectic environment, empowering managers to mitigate the impact of missed breaks in real time can be invaluable.